waynegraham/participatory_voting/README.md

 ## Seeding the data

-Run the `import:conftool` task in the terminal.
-If you want to clear out the data first, run `rake reset`, but the `import:conftool` task _should_ be idempotent and update any changes detected in the spreadsheet.
+Run the `import:membersuite` task in the terminal.
+If you want to clear out the data first, run `rake reset`, but the `import:membersuite` task _should_ be idempotent and update any changes detected in the spreadsheet.

 ### Travis